OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 For more information about specifying add-in commands in an XML manifest, see [Create add-in commands with the XML manifest](../develop/create-addin-commands.md) and the [VersionOverrides](/javascript/api/manifest/versionoverrides) reference content.

-For more information about specifying add-in commands in the unified Microsoft 365 manifest, see [Create add-in commands with the unified Microsoft 365 manifest](../develop/create-addin-commands-unified-manifest.md).
+For more information about specifying add-in commands in the unified manifest for Microsoft 365, see [Create add-in commands with the unified manifest for Microsoft 365](../develop/create-addin-commands-unified-manifest.md).